-The intra-articular or soft tissue administration of triamcinolone acetonide injectable suspension, USP is indicated as adjunctive therapy for short-term administration (to tide the patient over an acute episode or exacerbation) in acute gouty arthritis, acute and subacute bursitis, acute nonspecific tenosynovitis, epicondylitis, rheumatoid arthritis, synovitis or osteoarthritis.
+The intra-articular or soft tissue administration of Triamcinolone acetonide injectable suspension is indicated as adjunctive therapy for short-term administration (to tide the patient over an acute episode or exacerbation) in acute gouty arthritis, acute and subacute bursitis, acute nonspecific tenosynovitis, epicondylitis, rheumatoid arthritis, synovitis of osteoarthritis.

 Triamcinolone acetonide injectable suspension is contraindicated in patients who are hypersensitive to any components of this product (see WARNINGS: General).

 Intramuscular corticosteroid preparations are contraindicated for idiopathic thrombocytopenic purpura.

 Serious neurologic events, some resulting in death, have been reported with epidural injection of corticosteroids (see WARNINGS: Neurologic).
 Specific events reported include, but are not limited to, spinal cord infarction, paraplegia, quadriplegia, cortical blindness, and stroke.
 These serious neurologic events have been reported with and without use of fluoroscopy.
 The safety and effectiveness of epidural administration of corticosteroids have not been established, and corticosteroids are not approved for this use.